-Changes and additions to the existing road system in Kenilworth arising from a comprehensive traffic study will be supported which give priority to pedestrians and cyclists, improve safety and assist traffic flow while also accommodating the needs of public transport, with particular concerns for the new traffic created by housing and employment developments.
+Changes and additions to the road system in Kenilworth arising from the accommodation of additional traffic from new housing and changed locations for schools and sports facilities should give priority to pedestrians and cyclists, improve safety and assist traffic flow while also accommodating the needs of public transport.

-5.38 This policy reflects that traffic concerns are one of the major issues in Kenilworth.
+5.35 This policy reflects that traffic concerns are one of the major issues in Kenilworth.
 Many people feel that the existing road infrastructure is already at capacity during the rush hours and will be unable to cope with the traffic from 2,000 additional houses.
 This will be an increasing problem unless there is major encouragement to use alternatives to the car because much of the allocated housing development land is a mile from the town centre with current poor connections for pedestrians and cyclists.
 There is a strong general feeling arising from the Consultation that a holistic view is needed of the traffic generated, rather than the piecemeal approach arising from treating each planning application individually.
 This will be particularly an issue for the major development in the Thickthorn, Glasshouse and Southcrest developments.
 Any move to such an approach would be strongly supported.

-5.39 To deal with the additional traffic arising from the proposed housing developments on the East side of the town at Thickthorn, Woodside and Southcrest.
-WCC Highways is proposing some junction improvements and the creation of a new spine road from the Learnington Road to Glasshouse Lane and possibly beyond as shown on the Concept Plan, page 38.
+5.36 To deal with the additional traffic arising from the proposed housing developments on the East side of the town at Thickthorn, Woodside and Southcrest.
+WCC Highways is proposing some junction improvements and the creation of a new spine road from the Leamington Road to Glasshouse Lane and possibly beyond as shown on the Concept Plan, page 37.
 Particularly important will be improvements at the Thickthorn junction and at the St John's gyratory.
 There is also a major junction improvement planned, in conjunction with the Highways Agency, to upgrade the A46 Stoneleigh Road junction which is right on the northern tip of Kenilworth and is not shown on the map.
 That upgrade is mainly aimed at traffic for the University of Warwick, Stoneleigh Park and the proposed major housing development at King's Hill.
 It does however link into Kenilworth via Dalehouse Lane.

-5.40 However the Consultation has shown that the existing proposals from WCC Highways are considered inadequate and that there are a number of junctions which may require action for which suitable funding will have to be sought.
+5.37 However the Consultation has shown that the existing proposals from WCC Highways are considered inadequate and that there are a number of junctions which may require action for which suitable funding will have to be sought.
 These additional junctions which have been identified to be of concern from either a safety or capacity issue and include (though there may be more):

-- Knowle Hill Dalehouse Lane
+Knowle Hill - Dalehouse Lane

 - Windy Arbour Glasshouse Lane

 - Crewe Lane Glasshouse Lane Knowle Hill Hidcote Drive

 - Abbey Hill Priory Road

 - Rouncil Lane Warwick Road

 - Clinton Lane Beehive Hill

 - New Spine Roads both ends

 - Forrest Road, Castle Road, Brookside Avenue

 - Fishponds Road Siddeley Avenue as it is close to Castle Farm entrance

-5.41 To improve connectivity with the Town priority crossings will be required for pedestrians, bicycles and mobility scooters in Birches Lane and Glasshouse Lane.
+5.38 To improve connectivity with the Town priority crossings may be required for pedestrians, bicycles and mobility scooters in Birches Lane and Glasshouse Lane.
 The additional demand will now justify them.

-5.42 Another issue resulting from heavy traffic is air quality which is already poor in certain roads prone to stationary traffic such as Warwick Road and New Street which are main routes through the town.
+5.39 Another issue resulting from heavy traffic is air quality which is already poor in certain roads prone to stationary traffic such as Warwick Road and New Street which are main routes through the town.
 Keeping the traffic flowing will help improve air quality.
 A separate Air Quality Report for Kenilworth is published in the evidence base.

-Policy KP10 Cycle Routes
+Policy KP9: Cycle Routes

-Proposals to create new priority cycle routes to connect the existing and new residential areas of the town with the Town Centre within the corridors indicated on the Policies Map 5.2 will be supported.
+Proposals to create new dedicated cycle routes to connect the existing and new residential areas of the town with the Town Centre along the indicative connections on the Policies Map 5.2, will be supported.